 The Cost Of Roof Repair Vs. Replacement

 Generally, it costs a lot more to replace the entire roof.
 It’s possible that you may be able to fix certain sections of your leaking roof instead of replacing them with another new section.
-If you are going with an asphalt shingle type, this may not always be an option because these roofs don’t come pre-made, and installation only occurs if the homeowner decides they want to repair their existing leaky parts rather than replace everything at once.
-For slate or tile roofs, there is usually some flexibility as long as individual tiles haven’t fallen out or been dislodged from the place due to water exposure over time; repairing these types is often less expensive than replacement, even though many times the tile may be damaged beyond repair.
+Suppose you are going with an asphalt shingle type.
+In that case, this may not always be an option because these roofs don’t come pre-made, and installation only occurs if the homeowner decides they want to repair their existing leaky parts rather than replace everything at once.
+There is usually some flexibility for slate or tile roofs as long as individual tiles haven’t fallen out or been dislodged from the place due to water exposure over time; repairing these types is often less expensive than replacement, even though many times the tile may be damaged beyond repair.

 The average asphalt roof replacement can cost up to $40,000 or more if you live in a high elevation area and includes about 12-15 inches of new material installed on top of your existing roof.
 The cheapest option is usually to get an all slate or tile roof which starts around $30,000 but could take a year longer than just getting an overlay because they are handcrafted by skilled craftsmen who need time for each individual piece; this type is also less prone to leaks, so some homeowners prefer it over traditional shingles.